 528th Sustainment Bridgade, Special Operations (Airborne)

-In October 2001, 150 Soldiers of the then-Special Operations Support Command (A) were among the first deployed in support of Operation Enduring Freedom.
-Since that time the unit’s Soldiers, known as “Sentinels,” have been continuously deployed in support of Overseas Contingency Operations much like their U.S. Army Special Operations Command comrades in arms around the globe.
-The Sustainment Brigade’s support to Overseas Contingency Operations provides unrivaled value to Special Operations Forces in defense of this nation.
+In October 2001, 150 Soldiers of the then-Special Operations Support Command (Airborne) were among the first deployed in support of Operation Enduring Freedom.
+Since that time, the unit’s Soldiers, known as “Sentinels,” have been continuously deployed in support of overseas contingency operations much like their other U.S. Army Special Operations Command (USASOC) comrades in arms around the globe.
+On a typical day since 9/11, about a third of the brigade’s nearly 800 Soldiers are deployed in small teams around the world.
+The Sustainment Brigade’s support to overseas contingency operations provides unrivaled value to Special Operations Forces in defense of this nation.

 The brigade, based out of Fort Bragg, N.C., is task organized with a brigade headquarters, the 528th Special Troops Battalion (STB), and the 112th Signal Battalion.
 In addition, the brigade maintains a permanent presence in each theater, with ARSOF Liaison Elements (ALEs) based at each Theater Special Operations Command (TSOC) and Army Service Component Command (ASCC) headquarters, and a Signal Support Detachment (SSD) at each TSOC.

 As the primary unit of action for the brigade, Soldiers from the ALE are capable of providing persistent and direct support to the TSOC through planning and coordination with Theater Army, Special Operations Command and Army Special Operations Command, to ensure support during operations and training.